 by Marija Dalbello, revised by John Unsworth

-The most important advice for this assignment: You will want to become acquainted with the excellent Library staff in Special Collections.
+The two most important pieces of advice for this assignment: First, read Chapter 3 of Williams & Abbott, on Descriptive Bibliography.
+Second, become acquainted with the excellent Library staff in Special Collections.
 You can walk in any time they're open, but you should also come informed about what you can and can't do there, so have a look at their "Planning a Visit" page before you set out to do hands-on research with the collection.
 These friendly experts can help you figure out if Archives and Special Collections hold a first edition of your book, or interesting other editions, or manuscripts, or other pertinent materials.
 We probably do, because UVa Special Collections are especially strong the purposes of this class thanks to the Clifton Waller Barrett collection and the Taylor Family Collection.
 You might even want to read their blog: Notes from Under Grounds, which includes some guest entries by students, like this piece on our Hobo Collection.

 NB, on the chance that we don't have a first edition of your book, you do not need a first printing of a first edition to complete this assignment, just any printing of the first edition.
 You could conceivably a first edition of your book in the library's circulating collections, and in many cases you can buy a copy at a reasonable price on Abebooks.
 One way or another, though, you need to lay hands on a first edition for this assignment, because you have to provide a bibliographic description of that edition, using the categories identified by the assignment form, and deploying some specialized new vocabulary.
 An itemized list of all the sources consulted, with indication of their usefulness for your assignment, needs to be submitted via Collab no later than midnight on the day the assignment is due.
 More detailed help for each section of the assignment follows:

 1. First edition publication information (publisher, place, date, etc.):